codeforamerica/form-flow-starter-app/README.md

 ## Form Flow Concepts ##

-A detailed explaination of form flow concepts can be found on in the [form flow libraries readme](https://github.com/codeforamerica/form-flow).
+A detailed explanation of form flow concepts can be found on in the [form flow libraries readme](https://github.com/codeforamerica/form-flow).

 ```mermaid